 The Cultural Programme would not be so rich and diverse without the intense involvement of the following dedicated teachers who really go the extra mile to help our pupils excel:

 - Sujana Van der Merwe – Tygerberg Eisteddfod Co-ordinator and the Director of Music at Chesterhouse

 - Estelle Snyders – in charge of De Beers English Olympiad programme and Head of Academics and the English Department

-- Marnel Agenbag – in charge of the UN Debating Competition, Afri-Frans Evening and Head of the Afrikaans Department
+- Marnel Agenbag - in charge of he UN Debating Competition, Afri-Frans evening and Head of the Afrikaans Department

 - Brigitte Wiltshire and Meagan da Silva – Art teachers in the Junior School